Next Book

 My next book will be Long Ride: Cycling 4,000 miles with stage 4 cancer.
-It’s based on real events in 2017-2018.
-Here are the first few lines.
+It starts the moment my cancer got worse and ends after I cycled across the US.

 “You have every reason to think that you’ll live longer than average.”
 Dr. Carrington told me while I sat in an exam room.